-TT 4 14 F1 V Host city: Edmonton, Canada Various ways of enjoying winterOslo Danie J. (Mayor: Laurence Decore) The winter city responsibility Hull Period: 3 A rational development of the water re- Participants: 17 cities from 12 countries sources of Shenyang Shenyang Innsbruck (Austria) How to live with winter in a region at Edmonton, Hull (Canada) 70°N Changchun, Harbin, Shenyang (China) The environment protecting in winter Helsinki (Finland) Harbin Albertville (France) Aiming at a comfortable life in winter Munich (Germany) Takikawa Takikawa, Sapporo (Japan) Example hold in conjugation with the Con Oslo, Tromsø (Norway) Events held in conjunction with the Conference Stockholm (Sweden) '88 Winter Cities Showcase Leningrad (U.S.S.R.) -Winter Cities Forum '88 Minneapolis (U.S.A.)
-Sarajevo (Yugoslavia) Observers : 3 cities from 3 countries Participants: About 800 people from 45 cities in 16 countries Leeds (U.F (Canada); Nayoro (Japan); - Winter Expo '88 Leeds (O.I C.) 107 corporations from 5 countries Main thoma : Business of winter Winter Cities Award CompetitionWinter Fashion Show wiam theme .
-Dusiness of whiter Themes and ranartare Japan Week (Ministry of Foreign Affairs of development in winter cities Japan, etc.) Potentials of winter cities The Northern Intercity Conference and the '88 Winter Cities Showcase became im- Edmonton's economic development portant supporting events for the Olympic Edmonton Winter Games in Calgary.
-Creating industries based upon the Willer Games in Caigary. northern climate Sapporo Outcome of the Conference Skywalks to economic development 1.
-The Winter Cities Showcase was held for - Minneapolis the first time in conjunction with the ourism and the 1992 Winter Northern Intercity Conference and was Olympics Albertville the largest winter convention in northern development in Sarajevo regions, where people from different Sarajevo fields, including industries, academic in- 2.
-Urban environment in winter cities stitutes, and governments, gathered to- The use of recycled materials in building gether. construction and the impact upon the city Ü environme entChangchun 2.
-The simultaneous holding of the North- Innsbruck's experience as host city for ern Intercity Conference and Winter Cittwo Olympic Games Innsbruck ies Showcase augmented interest con- ent of facilities for solving ur- cerning comfortable winter city developban problems Leningrad ment among residents, people from in- Road maintenance and environmental dustrial fields and research organizations. protection Munich The "Winter Cities Movement" with the A modern capital with old-world charm slogan, "Winter is a Resource and Asset", Stockholm is spreading from Canada to the world. o winter urban problems (heat- ing, trar nsportation, and recreation) 3.
-Establishment of the Northern Intercity Helsinki Conference Committee (NICC) and In ternational Head Office was decided at the Conference in order to better coordinate the selection of the next host city of the Conference, and to better organize other events.
+Host city: Edmonton, Canada Various ways of enjoying winterOslo (Mayor: Laurence Decore) The winter city responsibility Hull Period: February 13 - 15, 1988 A rational development of the water re- - 17 cities from 12 countries sources of Shenyang Shenyang Innsbruck , How to live with winter in a region at , Hull (Canada) 70°N Tromsø n, Harbin, Shenyang (China) The environment protecting in winter Helsinki (F • Harbin Albertville ' , Aiming at a comfortable life in winter Munich (G Takikawa Sapporo (Japan) nsø (Norway) Events held in conjunction with the Con- Stockholm • ference Leningrad · · '88 Winter Cities Showcase Minneapol , -Winter Cities Forum '88 , , (ugoslavia) Participants: About 800 people 3 cities from 3 countries from 45 cities in 16 countries (Canada); Nayoro (Japan); -Winter Expo '88 Leeds (U.K C.) 107 corporations from 5 countries 3.5.1.11 D Winter Cities Award Competition Main theme: Business of winter Winter Fashion Show Japan Week (Ministry of Foreign Affairs of Themes and Japan, etc.) development in winter cities The Northern Intercity Conference and the ls of winter cities '88 Winter Cities Showcase became im- 's economic development portant supporting events for the Olympic Edmonton Winter Games in Calgary. • industries based upon the limate Sapporo Outcome of the Conference to economic development 1.
+The Winter Cities Showcase was held for Minneapolis urism and the 1992 Winter the first time in conjunction with the Northern Intercity Conference and was development in Sarajevo the largest winter convention in northern - , regions, where people from different Sarajevo rironment in winter cities fields, including industries, academic in- recycled materials in building stitutes, and governments, gathered to- on and the impact upon the city gether. environme 2 The simultaneous helding of the Newth s experience as host city for 2.
+The simultaneous holding of the North- oic Games Innsbruck ern Intercity Conference and Winter Cit- ent of facilities for solving ur- ies Showcase augmented interest con- - msLeningrad cerning comfortable winter city develop- intenance and environmental ment among residents, people from in- dustrial fields and research organizations.
+Munich The "Winter Cities Movement" with the - capital with old-world charm slogan, "Winter is a Resource and Asset", Stockholm is spreading from Canada to the world. winter urban problems (heat- is spreading from Canada to the world. sportation, and recreation) 3.
+Establishment of the Northern Intercity 0' TI-1-:-1: o.
+Loubinstillett of the Northern Intercity ternational Head Office was decided at the Conference in order to better coordinate the selection of the next host city of the Conference, and to better organize other events.
 The Mayor of Sapporo took the office of Chairman, the mayors of Shenyang and Edmonton Standing Members, and the mayors of Sarajevo and Helsinki Non-Standing Members.
 The International Head Office was established in the International Relations Department of the City of Sapporo, after the Conference, in April 1988.